Ken Landenberger

 Listed as 6 ft 3 in tall and 200 lb, Landenberger batted and threw left-handed.
 He graduated from Charles F. Brush High School in his native Lyndhurst, Ohio, and attended Ohio University.
 He batted an even .300 in 1,389 games played (with 1,512 hits) during his minor league career, spent mostly in the White Sox system.
 He batted over .300 seven times and four times hit 25 or more home runs.
 But after his 1952 trial, he never returned to the Majors.

 Landenberger became a minor league manager in 1957 and joined the Cleveland Indians' system the following year, managing teams at the Class C and D levels.
-He began the 1960 campaign as skipper of the Selma Cloverleafs of the Alabama–Florida League, but he was sent home in mid-July after a medical examination revealed that he was suffering from acute leukemia.
+He began the 1960 campaign as manager of the Selma Cloverleafs of the Alabama–Florida League, but he was sent home in mid-July after a medical examination revealed that he was suffering from acute leukemia.
 He entered the Cleveland Clinic, but died on July 28, the day before his 32nd birthday, from a cerebral hemorrhage and the effects of leukemia.